-Alloy steels or high-tensile steels are a low-carbon steel, or steels at the lower end of the medium-carbon range.
-Alloy steel has additional alloying ingredients in order to increase their strength, wear properties or specifically tensile strength.
+Alloy steels or high-tensile steels are low-carbon steel, or steels at the lower end of the medium-carbon range.
+Alloy steel has additional alloying ingredients in order to increase its strength, wear properties, or specifically tensile strength.

-These alloying ingredients include chromium, molybdenum, silicon, manganese, nickel and vanadium.
-Impurities such as phosphorus or sulphur have their maximum allowable content restricted.
+These alloying ingredients include chromium, molybdenum, silicon, manganese, nickel, and vanadium.
+Impurities such as phosphorus or sulfur have their maximum allowable content restricted.

 Alloy steel ingredients provide a range of properties and compositions for a number of industries.
 These properties include increased hardness, corrosion resistance, and wear resistance; improved toughness and ductility; good weldability and tensile strength; and increased electrical and magnetic properties.

 4140 Alloy Steel, due to these ingredients, is a versatile metal option for many applications.
 4140 Alloy Steel can also be heat treated, tailored through heat treatment processes like quenching and tempering.